chris17453/ddb/README.md

 ## what does it do?
 - ddb sits top of text files, giving them a database access layer
-- you can read, write, update the file via sql
+- you can read, write, update csv's or any type of delimited text file via sql

 ## what are the human benifits to using ddb?